Do Membership Inference Attacks Work on Large Language Models?: Introduction

 \section{Introduction}

-Membership inference is the de-facto threat model when discussing machine-learning privacy \cite{shokri2017membership}, with a large array of attacks~\cite{yeom2018privacy, carlini2022membership,shi2023detecting,mattern2023membership,mireshghallah2022quantifying} and proposed defenses~\cite{Abadi_2016,tang2021mitigating,chen2022relaxloss}.
 Membership inference attacks (MIAs) aim to predict whether a particular record belongs to the training dataset of a given model.
-Thus, MIAs have great utility for privacy auditing of models \cite{steinke2023privacy}, as well as investigating memorization of training data, copyright violations and test-set contamination \cite{shi2023detecting,oren2023proving}.

-While MIAs have been found to achieve high attack performance, alluding to high levels of training-data memorization \cite{zarifzadeh2023low, bertran2023scalable, lukas2023analyzing}, most analyses are limited to classifiers or LM fine-tuning \cite{mireshghallah-etal-2022-empirical,fu2023practical}.
+Thus, MIAs have great utility for privacy auditing of models \citep{steinke2023privacy}, as well as investigating memorization of training data, copyright violations and test-set contamination \citep{shi2023detecting,oren2023proving}.
+While MIAs have been found to achieve high attack performance, alluding to high levels of training-data memorization \citep{zarifzadeh2023low, bertran2023scalable, lukas2023analyzing}, most analyses are limited to classifiers or LM fine-tuning \citep{mireshghallah-etal-2022-empirical,fu2023practical}.
 The performance of existing MIAs on LLMs and their pre-training data is largely unexplored.

-In this work, we set out to explore the challenges in evaluating membership inference attacks on LLMs, across an array of five commonly-used membership inference attacks: LOSS~\cite{yeom2018privacy}, reference-based attacks~\cite{carlini2022membership,mireshghallah2022quantifying}, zlib entropy~\cite{carlini2021extracting}, curvature (neighborhood attack from \citet{mattern2023membership}), and \minkprob~\cite{shi2023detecting}. \ifisarxiv We introduce \mimir\footnote{\repourl}, a unified repository for evaluating MIAs for LMs, with implementations of several attacks from literature. \fi We report on experiments extensively evaluating these MIAs against target models from the Pythia suite \cite{biderman2023pythia} over the Pile \cite{gao2020pile} (\Cref{sec:main-exp}).
+In this work, we set out to explore the challenges in evaluating membership inference attacks on LLMs, across an array of five commonly-used membership inference attacks. \ifisarxiv We introduce \mimir\footnote{\repourl}, a unified repository for evaluating MIAs for LMs, with implementations of several attacks from literature. \fi We report on experiments extensively evaluating these MIAs against target models from the Pythia suite \citep{biderman2023pythia} over the Pile \citep{gao2020pile} (\Cref{sec:main-exp}).
 For the most part, we find that the performance across most MIAs and target domains is \textit{near-random}.
-Increasing model size results in marginal increases in MIA performance, and deduplication of training data leads to slight decreases.